Saddff2/github-CI/README.md

 - **on, push, branches** - actions that **trigger** the pipeline, in our case it will be triggered when someone **pushes** commit to **main** branch.

-For example, you can write more branches or write **on: pull_request: branches: -main** - that will trigger the pipeline when there's is a pull request created.
+For example, you can write more branches or use `on: pull_request: branches: -main` - that will trigger the pipeline when a pull request is created.

-There's a lot more specific triggers, check out [**official documentation**](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows)
+There's a lot more specific triggers; check out [**official documentation**](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows)

-- **env** - environment variables that will be available for this specific workflow, you can also create such variables in **jobs** and **steps**.
+- **env** - environment variables that will be available for this specific workflow, you can also create such variables in the **jobs** and **steps**.